-South Indian dishes in general refers to a distinct category of the cuisine made in the five southern states of India viz.
+South Indian Recipes – South Indian dishes in general refer to a distinct category of the cuisine made in the five southern states of India viz.
 Andhra Pradesh, Karnataka, Kerala, Tamil Nadu and Telangana as well as the union territory of Puducherry (earlier Pondicherry).

-Though there are subtle differences from state to state, South Indian recipes are generally characterized by presence of rice as a staple food, use of lentils and spices, both dried red and green chilies, curd, coconut and vegetables like tamarind, plantain(cooking Banana), drumstick, snake gourd, garlic, and curry leaves.
+Though there are subtle differences from state to state, South Indian recipes are generally characterized by presence of rice as a staple food, use of lentils and spices, both dried red and green chilies, curd, coconut and vegetables like tamarind, plantain, drumstick, snake gourd, garlic, and curry leaves.

-The South Indian cuisine is well known and famous for its light, low calorie, flavouful and appetizing dishes.
-The wonderful mixing of rice and lentils results in mouth-watering Dosas, Idlis, Upmas, Vadas and Uttapams which when accompanied by yummy Chutneys and Sambar are irresistible.
+The South Indian cuisine is well known and famous for its light, low calorie, flavorful and appetizing dishes.
+The wonderful mixing of rice and lentils results in mouth-watering dishes like dosas, idlis, upmas, vadas and uttapams which when accompanied by yummy chutneys and sambar are irresistible.

-Check out some recipes of delicious South Indian dishes.
+Check out some recipes of delicious vegetarian South Indian dishes.

 We'd love to know your thoughts about this dish!
 Please leave a comment or share a picture on Facebook or Instagram with the hashtag #vegecravings.